 As it turns out, I have already implemented the necessary code for you!
 We tweaked this code in my previous post without taking too close a look at it.

 The first line of code creates a new ReviewEntity object.
 The next several lines of code grab values from the various user interface controls and store then in the properties of the ReviewEntity object.
-Next, a saveEntities message is sent to the Review business controller, which saves the new entity in the database.
-Finally, a popViewControllerAnimated: message is passed to the navigation controller, which causes the app to navigate back to the main iAppsReview scene.
+Next, the saveEntities method is called on the Review business controller, which saves the new entity in the database.
+Finally, a popViewControllerAnimated: method is called on the navigation controller, which causes the app to navigate back to the main iAppsReview scene.

 Testing the Code